HTTP-RPC/Kilo/README.md

 ```

 ## BeanAdapter
-The `BeanAdapter` class implements the `Map` interface and exposes any properties defined by a bean as entries in the map, allowing custom data types to be serialized as JSON objects or CSV records.
+The `BeanAdapter` class implements the `Map` interface and exposes any properties defined by a bean as entries in the map, allowing custom data structures to be serialized as JSON objects or CSV records.

 If a property value is `null` or an instance of one of the following types, it is returned as is: